izihawa/summa/docs/_includes/quick-start-snippet.md

 Now we have `summa-cli` tool for doing queries to `summa-server`

 ### Fill With Documents <a name="fill"></a>
+WikiBooks provides weekly dumps of their books database.
-Here we download WikiBooks dumps and index them in Summa server.
+Let's download their dump and index it in Summa.

 ```bash
 {% include download-dump-snippet.sh %}